In this chapter, you will learn about:

 - The Difference between Level of Trade and the Trade Balance

 A series of financial crises triggered by unbalanced trade can lead economies into deep recessions.
 These crises begin with large trade deficits.
 At some point, foreign investors become pessimistic about the economy and move their money to other countries.
 The economy then drops into deep recession, with real GDP often falling up to 10% or more in a single year.
 This happened to Mexico in 1995 when their GDP fell 8.1%.
-A number of countries in East Asia—Thailand, South Korea, Malaysia, and Indonesia—came down with the same economic illness in 1997–1998 (called the Asian Financial Crisis).
+A number of countries in East Asia—Thailand, South Korea, Malaysia, and Indonesia—succumbed to the same economic illness in 1997–1998 (called the Asian Financial Crisis).
 In the late 1990s and into the early 2000s, Russia and Argentina had the identical experience.
 What are the connections between imbalances of trade in goods and services and the flows of international financial capital that set off these economic avalanches?

 We will start by examining the balance of trade in more detail, by looking at some patterns of trade balances in the United States and around the world.
 Then we will examine the intimate connection between international flows of goods and services and international flows of financial capital, which to economists are really just two sides of the same coin.
-It is often assumed that trade surpluses like those in Germany must be a positive sign for an economy, while trade deficits like those in the United States must be harmful.
+People often assume that trade surpluses like those in Germany must be a positive sign for an economy, while trade deficits like those in the United States must be harmful.
 As it turns out, both trade surpluses and deficits can be either good or bad.
 We will see why in this chapter.